svioletg/viMusBot/README.md

 ## How To Use

+If you're not familiar with using the command line or Python, [get Python here](https://www.python.org/downloads/) and skip to [Using The Wizard](#using-the-wizard) for a more guided setup.

-I've tried to make the following as thorough as I can, but if you don't mind some googling or are more familiar with the command line, here's the short version:
+I've tried to make this section as thorough as I can, but if you don't mind some googling or are more familiar with the command line, here's the short version:

 ---